 There are many reasons people avoid being assertive.
 I find the two biggest reasons are:

-Pretty soon I found myself feeling grumpy and resentful before and after.
-I could tell that by not being assertive and standing up for myself I was letting myself down, and I was making the people around me confused because I was not being clear and open about my needs.
+Pretty soon, I found myself feeling grumpy and resentful before and after.
+I could tell that by not being assertive and standing up for myself, I was letting myself down and making the people around me confused because I was not being clear and open about my needs.

 It was clear I needed to be assertive with the people concerned.
-When I spoke my truth in a clear and loving way, explaining how it was from my perspective, to my surprise they agreed!
-We soon got into a new rhythm and all was well.
+When I spoke my truth clearly and lovingly, explaining how it was from my perspective to my surprise, they agreed!
+We soon got into a new rhythm, and all was well.